SteveHawes/svySecurity/api-doc-helper/README.md

 ### Helper tool for generating API documentation in markdown format from Servoy javascript source file

+Servoy uses some non-standard JSDoc comments and tag formats which cause the regular JSDoc parsing and document generating tools to fail.
+This tool uses a pre-processing step to clean up a copy of the source file so that the JSDoc parsing can work correctly.
+It uses *jsdoc-to-markdown* for the actual output rendering.

 *Requires that Node.js is installed.* All other dependencies will be automatically installed/updated as needed.

 To generate markdown API document just execute the batch file *generate-api-doc.bat* and at the prompt specify the source .js file to use.